 - *Loss of interest in activities: Is your teen suddenly disinterested in playing in the band or signing up for soccer?
 Does he/she not want to do much of anything anymore?

-- Poor school performance: falling grades and difficultly concentrating can be a big sign that something is just not right.
+- *Poor school performance: Falling grades and difficultly concentrating can be a big sign that something is just not right.
 It can be hard to focus on school work if your teen is feeling depressed or anxious.

 TF-CBT (Trauma-Focused Cognitive Behavioral Therapy) is an evidenced-based treatment designed to help children, adolescents, and their parents overcome the impact of traumatic events.
 Examples of trauma could include, but are not limited to, death of a loved one, being a victim of physical, sexual, or emotional violence, witnessing domestic violence, accidents, and natural disaster.

-Children and teens who are survivors of trauma might be experiencing shock, shame, anger, anxiety, depression, lack of control, panic, and fear, even long after the trauma has ended.
 Some children may develop symptoms of Posttraumatic Stress Disorder (PTSD) such as intrusive memories, hyperarousal, avoidance of things that remind them of the trauma, and maladaptive views of self, others, the world and the future.